Hamilton Anxiety Rating Scale (HAM-A)

 Below is a list of phrases that describe certain feeling that people have.
-Rate the patients by finding the answer which best describes the extent to which he/she has these conditions.
+Find the answer which best describes the extent to which you experience these conditions.
 Select one of the five responses for each of the fourteen questions.

 Not Present Mild Moderate Severe Very Severe